kaiyungtan/Real-Estate-data-analysis/README.md

 </details>

-## Plan:

-1. Request & technical challenge
-4. Data Cleaning (Adam,Joffery,Mathieu)
-5. Data Visualisation (Adam,Joffery,Mathieu)
-6. Data Analysis (Adam,Joffery,Mathieu)
-7. Data Interpretation (Adam,Joffery,Mathieu)
-8. Update repository (Adam,Joffery,Mathieu)
+# The Challenge

-## 1. Request & technical challenge
+## 1. Request study & technical challenge
 Our goal is to clean and do a complete analysis and interpretation of the dataset.
 As we are manipulating real estate data, we decided to add geographical data to our dataset.

 ### Adding geographical data